Are you trying to plan the BEST Disneyland itinerary for your trip?

 Both tell a great story and are a lot of fun!
 Before getting picked up be sure to get those last selfies in front of the castle.
 A perfect way to end your Disneyland itinerary.

 Final Thoughts on Your Disneyland Itinerary

 With so much to do at the Disneyland Resort it can be hard to figure out a good game plan for a short three day trip.

-But we think this is a pretty good one, and we’ve used this format for trips lots of times and haven’t missed one thing yet!
+However, I think this Disneyland itinerary is a pretty good one, and I’ve used this format for trips lots of times and haven’t missed one thing yet!